 The Clinical area research interests of the core faculty center on depressive disorders, anxiety disorders, personality disorders, discord and aggression among couples, romantic competence among adolescents and adults, social problem solving, psychotherapy process and outcome, and lesbian/gay/bisexual issues.
 Faculty labs are equipped with state-of-the-art facilities including equipment for observational research (e.g., digital cameras and DVDs), psychophysiological equipment (e.g., heart rate, blood pressure, respiratory rate,) as well as electrophysiology (EEG, ERP).
 The clinical area also utilizes a number of other on- and off-campus facilities for clinical research and training, including the Psychological Center, a training, research, and service unit that provides psychological services and consultation to the community and as well as a site for graduate practica.
 Within the Psychological Center, an Anxiety Disorders Clinic provides assessment and treatment of various anxiety disorders such as obsessive-compulsive disorder and post-traumatic stress disorder.
 The University Marital Therapy Clinic provides therapy for couples and individuals in the community who are experiencing relationship difficulties.
 Personnel at the Marital Clinic also provide forensic assessments for child custody and therapeutic visitation for the Supreme and Family Courts of Suffolk County, NY.
-Affiliations have been established with the University's Health Sciences Center, North Shore University Hospital, Long Island Jewish Hillside Hospital, local public schools, and
+Affiliations have been established with age, permitting both research and observation.